 Under International Accounting Standard (IAS) 19 (Retirement Benefits), the Partnership is required to include in the Annual Accounts amounts relating to the assets, liabilities, income and expenditure of the pension schemes for its employees.
-Based on information provided by Local Government Pension Scheme Actuaries, it has been estimated that the Partnership had no pensions asset or liability as at 31 March 2024 or 31 March 2023.
+Based on information provided by Local Government Pension Scheme Actuaries, it has been estimated that the Partnership had no pensions asset or liability as at 31 March 2025 or 31 March 2024.

-Triennial valuations of the Fund are carried out with the valuation for these accounts having taken place at 31 March 2020 with the employers contribution set at 17.0% of pensionable pay for the year.
+Triennial valuations of the fund are carried out with the latest valuation having taken place at 31 March 2023, which resulted in a decrease in the employer pension contribution rate to 15.7% of pensionable pay from 1 April 2024.